microchip-pic-avr-examples/pic18f47q10-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

     <br />

-5. Once Connected with RNBD451\_0EC4 click on Text Mode at bottom of the settings as shown below to initiate the data transfer.
+5. Once Connected with RNBD451\_0EC4 click **Text Mode** at the bottom of the settings to initiate the data transfer.

     <br />